pundrich/gillette_pundrich_grammar/README.md

 # gillette_pundrich_grammar

+This repository contains the files used in the paper  "Investments in Accounting Resources and the Implications for External Reporting and Disclosure" by:

+Jacquelyn Gillette Massachusetts Institute of Technology (MIT) - Sloan School of Management Gabriel Pündrich Bocconi University
+The paper can be downloaded at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496434

 To run a grammar check go through the following steps:

 1 - Download the code available on this repository or on https://www.dropbox.com/sh/adqtiugkwv602f0/AABBu26YJKJxplipV2zfp5IWa?dl=0